I didn’t even think about it until Looch looked at me and goes, ‘is that your first one?’

-I asked the defenseman after the game if he had heard the chants throughout the game; with in-game mode turned on, he had tried to block everything else out except for his shifts (that, or he was too humble to admit it), but when we were about to start the interview, he heard nothing but “Kruuuuuuug” raining down.
+I asked the defenseman after the game if he had heard the chants; with in-game mode turned on, he had tried to block everything else out except for his shifts (that, or he was too humble to admit it), but when we were about to start the interview near the bench, with fans waving their gold rally towels, he heard nothing but “Kruuuuuuug” raining down.

 "He’s shown what he’s all about.
 We said ‘ice in his veins’ and that’s what he’s got," Bruins’ Head Coach Claude Julien said following the series-clinching win.